1414213/scwin2/README.md

 ## How To Use
+### Building and Running
+To run install dependencies and enter `dotnet run [NameOfInputmapHere]` into cmd.
 It is recommended to use this alongside the Steam client and Steam Input.
-The first argument should be the name of a keymap.
-If the given keymap cannot be found then it creates a blank keymap of the given name.
-Flags can appear anywhere.
+The first argument should be the name of an inputmap.
+If the given inputmap cannot be found then a blank inputmap of the given name is created.
+Flags can be typed anywhere.
 ### Flags
 - -n, --no-gamepad: start the program without creating a virtual gamepad
 - -dir [string], --directory [string]: specify a directory to search for input maps from as the next argument